zetanote/zetanote-docs/docs/guide/scripts/running-scripts.md

 To use the script created in the [last section](/guide/scripts/writing-scripts), spawn a code cell and type `todo()` into it, then press <kbd>Shift</kbd> + <kbd>Enter</kbd> to run the code cell.
 When we first run it, it should create and open a new todo list for today.
 On subsequent runs, it will open up the same todo list until the next day.

 ::: tip
-If you're familiar with slash commands, you can think of a code cell as a much more powerful version of a slash command.
+If you're familiar with slash commands, you can think of a code cell as a more powerful version of a slash command.
 :::

 ## Using a shortcut cell